Constructor in Python

 What is a Constructor?

-A constructor is a unique function that gets called automatically when an object is created of a class.
+A constructor is a unique function that gets called automatically when an object of a class is created.
 The main purpose of a constructor is to initialize or assign values to the data members of that class.
 It cannot return any value other than none.

 Let's see how to use the constructor.